-Your Airstream motorhome is equipped with a TRACE model V2512 Inverter.
-This inverter will supply you with quiet AC power to operate your electrical appliances.
+The inverter will supply you with quiet AC power to operate your electrical appliances.
 Inverters convert 12-volt direct current (DC) into 120-volt alternating current (AC).

 There are three factors to consider when you select the appliances that you would like to operate with the inverter.
 Those considerations are: battery reserve capacity, maximum wattage and typical operating times of appliances.
 Good estimating of these factors will assure you have plenty of resources to operator your appliances.